ekandreas/listig/README.md

 * `listig/strip_tags` if you don't wont Listig to strip tags.

 ## Things to consider:
+This plugin is using the WP REST API but with it's own endpoints.
+Every call is authenticated with nonce and X-WP-Nonce to the header.

 Composer is just used as a Packagist declaration.
 The plugin requirements for the backend is just WordPress from version 4.7.